Christopher Newton (criminal): Personal life

 Newton was born on November 13, 1969 to parents Jean and Lynn Newton.
 He was the youngest of five sons and one daughter.
 Their parents worked opposite shifts, and their mother operated an antique store and was also frequently gone.
 Their parents communicated with each other only by yelling or arguing.
 Their father was strict and imposed physical discipline, but their permissive mother did not follow through on punishments that had been imposed.
 His father had been physically abusive and perhaps sexually abusive.
 At various times in his life, Newton claimed that his father had sexually abused him, but at other times, he denied it.
 Newton was also bullied by his older siblings.
 Newton told Ort that he had been sexually abused by one of his brothers when he was five and by a neighbor when he was 11.

 Newton was different from the other children when he was growing up, and he started getting into trouble at a very early age.
 When the family went on vacation, they left Newton to stay with their grandmother.
 The other children called Newton “Pyro” because he had set their home on fire when he was five or six years old, causing the family to live elsewhere for six months.

 While growing up, Newton developed severe behavioral problems, including sexual acting out, theft, and drug and alcohol abuse.
 The Berea Children's Home had identified him as a very high-risk youth.
 Newton told Ort that as a teenager, he devoted himself to satanic groups and activities.
 In 1988, when Newton was 19, he was arrested in Florida for burglary and grand theft.
 In 1990, 1991, and 1992, he was arrested again for various offenses.
 Newton was incarcerated from 1992 until 1999, was briefly out on parole, and was then returned to prison for burglary of his fathers house.
 He would later explain that he deliberately left evidence at the scene of the burglary because he wanted to go to prison again.

 The Murder of Jason Brewer

 On October 16, 2001, Newton, claiming that another inmate had threatened to stab him, requested that he be placed in protective custody.
 He was assigned to cell 115 with Brewer in a section of MANCI (Mansfield Correctional Institution in Mansfield, OH) reserved for inmates who request special protection.
 Brewer was 27 years old, five feet, 11 inches tall, and weighed 130 pounds.
 Newton was 32 years old, five feet, 11 inches tall, and weighed between 195 and 225 pounds.
+Brewer had been serving a three to ten year sentence for attempted burglary.